Active Safety for Bicycle

 However, there are no devices destined in the Cyclist’s Active Safety that prevent the accident.

 Due to recent advances that improve the performance in MTB, e-MTB, E-Bikes, followed by the rise of new inexperienced user, it is absolutely necessary to have the most advanced Active Safety elements.

 Not only to protect the cyclist but also to protect the integrity of other cyclists and pedestrians.

-Faced with this need, OutBraker has developed the first mechanical ABS system on the market, that works with the vast majority of hydraulic brakes.
+Faced with this need, OutBraker has developed the first ABS system for hydraulic bike brakes, that works with the vast majority of hydraulic brakes.

 OutBraker ABS improves the braking of the bicycle making it more effective and safer, thus avoiding accidents, such as:

 Flying over the handlebar in case of emergency braking with the front brake.